leonoravesterbacka/carl-torch/README.md

 The technique is based on approximating a density ratio `r=p1(x)/p0(x)` as `s(x) / 1 - s(x)`, where `s` is a classifier trained to distinguish samples `x ~ p0` from samples `x ~ p1`, and where `s(x)` is the classifier approximate of the probability `p0(x) / (p0(x) + p1(x))`.
 The classification is done using a PyTorch DNN, with Adam optimizer and sigmoid activation function, and the calibration of the classifier is done using histogram or isotonic regression.
 Other optimizers and activation functions are available.

-The performance of the weights, i.e. how well the reweighted original sample matches the target one, is assessed by training a classifier to discriminate the original distribution with weights applied from a target distribution.
+The performance of the weights, i.e. how well the reweighted original sample matches the target one, is assessed by training another classifier to discriminate the original distribution with weights applied from a target distribution.
 If the classifier is able to discriminate between the two samples (area under the curve, AUC > 0.5), the weights are not doing a good job, whereas if the classifier is unable to discriminate the target sample from the weighted original sample, the weights are doing a good job (AUC close to 0.5).
-The trained model now can be exported to onnx to be able to be loaded within a production environment.
+The trained model can be exported to .onnx format to be able to be loaded within a production environment.

 ## Documentation
 * Extensive details regarding likelihood-free inference with calibrated classifiers can be found in the companion paper _"Approximating Likelihood